dotnet/docs-maui/docs/migration/apple-projects.md

 | -------- | ----------------- |
 | x86_64   | osx-x64           |

 For more information about the RuntimeIdentifier property, see [RuntimeIdentifier](/dotnet/core/project-sdk/msbuild-props#runtimeidentifier).
+For more information about runtime identifiers, see [.NET RID Catalog](/dotnet/core/rid-catalog).

 ## Convert to UseNativeHttpHandler